-Most importantly, the results of this study support the contention that juvenile court and criminal court processing times are far more similar than once believed.
-Delinquency cases handled by the Nation's juvenile courts often take as long to resolve as cases tried in the criminal courts.
-Moreover, many of the juvenile court disposition times analyzed in this study exceed even the most lenient time frames established during the past two decades by professional juvenile justice standards (see Chapter 1).
+Regardless of whether the influences on disposition time have been identified accurately, the results of this study support the contention that juvenile court and criminal court processing times are far more similar than once believed.
+The study suggests that delinquency cases handled by the Nation's juvenile courts often take as long to resolve as cases tried in the criminal courts.
+Moreover, many of the juvenile court disposition times analyzed in this study exceeded the maximum time frames established by professional juvenile justice standards (see Chapter 1).

-Clearly, delays in the juvenile justice system deserve the attention of researchers and policy makers who in the past have focused exclusively on delay in the adult courts.
+Delays in juvenile justice deserve the attention of researchers and policy makers who in the past have focused exclusively on delay in the adult courts.
 A decade ago, one researcher found that there was "essentially no literature on the delay of juvenile justice" (A.R.
 Mahoney, 1985:37).
 More recent reviews of the literature also found very few publications dealing with the timing of the juvenile court process (see Chapter 2).

 Barry Mahoney and his colleagues once acknowledged that researchers usually study civil and criminal court delays because delay problems have been more visible in trial courts.
 They noted, however, that "in terms of the human costs of protracted litigation, the impacts [of delay] may be greatest in some of the lower visibility courts such as those dealing with juvenile and domestic relations cases" (Mahoney et al., 1988:210).
-At the very least, this study provides even greater impetus for researchers to begin to explore the "human costs" of delay in the juvenile justice system.
+At the very least, this study provides even greater impetus for researchers to explore the "human costs" of delay in the juvenile justice system.